Business Tax Registration FAQs

 You can complete the online registration application that can be found at Online Business Registration to register with the Missouri Department of Revenue, or, you can complete the paper Form 2643, Missouri Tax Registration Application, and submit the form to the Missouri Department of Revenue.

-All applicants for a Retail Sales Tax or Vendor’s Use Tax license must post a bond equal to three times their average monthly sales or use tax liability.
+All applicants for a Retail Sales Tax or Vendor’s Use Tax license must post a bond equal to two times their average monthly sales or use tax liability.

 You can use our Sales/Use Tax Bond Calculator to compute the amount of bond you will need to submit for your Retail Sales Tax license or Vendor's Use Tax license.